-25 | What employee benefits are prescribed by law?
+25 What employee benefits are prescribed by law?

-Under national and local labour laws and regulations, employees are entitled to receive basic social benefits, including a pension, medical insurance, maternity insurance, work-related injury insurance, unemployment insurance and the housing fund.
-Also, employees have the right to enjoy statutory holidays, paid annual leave, marriage leave, maternity leave, etc. In some locations, such as Beijing and Shanghai, qualified employees are entitled to paternity leave and parental leave.
-Parental leave was introduced through local legislation in late November 2021.
+Under national and local labour laws and regulations, employees are entitled to receive basic social benefits, including a pension, medical insurance, maternity insurance, work-related injury insurance, unemployment insurance and access to the housing fund.
+Also, employees have the right to enjoy statutory holidays, paid annual leave, marriage leave and maternity leave, among others.
+In some locations, such as Beijing and Shanghai, qualified employees are entitled to paternity leave and parental leave, the latter of which was introduced through local legislation in late November 2021.